 - Diploma Newspaper Journalism, London City University

-Public Engagement Manager (School of Clinical Medicine and Biological Sciences)
+Public Engagement Assistant (School of Clinical Medicine – part-time)